Empowering Lives:

 One drop at a time, we become a flood for change.

-Coming soon: DATA DRIVEN PASSION and FENIX RISING
+DATA DRIVEN PASSION and LIBERATION INFRASTRUCTURE

-Our community—comprised largely of Black and Brown women, trans, queer, and gender-expansive individuals—is underserved, system-impacted, and often excluded from traditional leadership pipelines.
+Our community—comprised largely of Black and Brown women, trans, queer, disabled, and gender-expansive individuals—is underserved, system-impacted, and often excluded from traditional leadership pipelines.
 Compounding this, data about our communities is often incomplete or inaccurate due to fear of reporting, non-affirming systems, and a lack of inclusive measurement tools.
 This grant would allow us to begin developing a trauma-informed, identity-conscious data infrastructure to capture the true scope and impact of our work.
 This is why DATA DRIVEN PASSION is an absolutely vital part of our growth trajectory.

 All funds will be used for program supplies, facilitator stipends, technology for data and training, and curriculum development.
 Our goal is to cultivate a cadre of community-rooted leaders who are equipped to heal themselves, uplift others, and disrupt cycles of incarceration and marginalization.
 This investment will strengthen the leadership ecosystem of Charlotte and the Southeast, while advancing justice and healing in communities most impacted by generational and state violence.